IepIweidieng/TJAPlayer3/README.md

   * See its [README.md](./TJAPlayer3-AioiLight-docs/README.md) for the information of this archive, especially the copyright information.
 * [tja.md](./tja.md)
   * An unofficial compilation and commentation of the TJA format & its related formats
+  * Not restricted to TJAPlayer3 or particular simulators, but currently only PC-compatible simulators are addressed.